odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ### Value Objects

-Use it only for "small things" like Date, Money, CustomerId and as replacement for primitive data type like string, int, float, bool, array.
+Use it only for "small things" like Date, Money, CustomerId and as replacement for primitive data types like string, int, float, bool and array.

 A value object must be **immutable** and is responsible for keeping their state consistent.